IainHull/iainhull.github.com/_posts/2017-11-17-akka-typed-test-probes.md

 I am still getting up to speed with Akka Typed, so there might be cleaner ways to test typed actor interactions without test probes.
 I hope this blog shows their utility or helps me discover the alternatives :-).

-The source code for this blog is at https://github.com/IainHull/akka-typed-testprobe.
+The source code for this blog is available on [github]( https://github.com/IainHull/akka-typed-testprobe).